 Volunteer State Community College has established the following standards of "Satisfactory Academic Progress" applicable to all Title IV funds.
 These funds include Federal Pell Grant, Federal Supplemental Educational Opportunity Grant, Federal Work-Study Program, and Federal Direct Student Loans.
-The following institutionally awarded state funds are subject to the same "Satisfactory Academic Progress" standards, Tennessee Student Assistance Award, Tennessee Educational Lottery Scholarships, and Access and Diversity Grants.
+The following institutionally awarded state funds are subject to the same "Satisfactory Academic Progress" standards, Tennessee Student Assistance Award, Tennessee Promise, Tennessee Educational Lottery Scholarships, and Access and Diversity Grants.
 The purpose of this policy is to maintain a consistency for all students receiving these sources of aid.

 Federal and state regulations require that students maintain adequate academic progress toward receiving a degree or certificate in order to continue eligibility for Title IV financial aid programs.
 The following standards are for Title IV financial aid purposes only and neither replace or override VSCC academic policies.